 She had a hard time making friends due to her shyness and reluctance to follow up.
 Her fear of rejection paralyzed her in some areas of her life.
 Most of life was paralyzing but she seemed to thrive and succeed.

 Yet, the woman could light up a room with her wit and charm.
 She was a success despite her low opinion of herself.

 But he’d fallen in love with her in a strange way that someone falls in love with an idea of perfection and the ideal person to share life’s adventures with.

 But Oliver knew it wasn’t enough.
-Laurel found her life in others but kept her secret soul and passions locked up, bound in shadows and secrets.
+Amanda found her life in others but kept her secret soul and passions locked up, bound in shadows and secrets.

 Now he was only with her in the dream world of the night.
 She’d remember him in another time and place in long lost memories of centuries past.
 She’d think she’d had a life in another time with him, a past life of possibilities and promise and passion.

 An unlikely candidate this middle aged working mom, too tired and busy to think of herself except when she let her imagination fly as she commuted to school and work in her car each morning, or when she dozed off at night in her own secret places.